 - 1. This appliance is not intended or designed to be installed in a mobile or manufactured home. - 2.
 If this appliance is installed on carpeting, tile, or any combustible material other than wood flooring, the appliance shall be installed on a metal, concrete, or wood panel extending the full width and depth of the fireplace. - 3.
 The appliance and its main gas valve must be disconnected from the gas supply piping system during any pressure testing of that system at test pressures in excess of $\frac{1}{2}$ psi.
-(3.5 k/Pa) The appliance must be isolated from the gas valve supply piping system by closing the equipment shutoff valve during any pressure testing of the gas supply piping system at test pressures equal to or less than $\frac{1}{2}$ psi (3.5 k/Pa) - 4.
-An on-off switch must be used in conjunction with the remote to operate the adjustable flame height.
+(3.5 k/Pa) The appliance must be isolated from the gas valve supply piping system by closing the equipment shutoff valve during any pressure testing of the gas supply piping system at test pressures equal to or less than $\frac{1}{2}$ psi (3.5 k/Pa).